Before You Buy Another AI Tool, Answer These 12 Questions

 10. How does your team really feel about AI?

-Listen for what people actually say:
+Listen to what people actually say:

 - “This is going to take my job” → fear